mmomtchev/magickwand.js/README.xPacks.md

 ## Common to all OS

 For CMake-based projects, it is recommended to use the `ninja` build, as it minimizes the amount of fixing build problems.
 It cannot be avoided as there are no free alternatives for Windows.
-For `autotools`-based projects, it is recommended to manually include
+For `autotools`-based projects, it is recommended to manually include GNU Make.

 ## Linux

 Paradoxically, Linux, is the last system on which `LLVM/clang` is not fully self-sufficient.
 As `gcc` is also free and Linux features a very tight integration between the OS and C/C++ compiler, separating them in a clean way has proven to be a challenge.
-Currently, when using the `xPack` build, the target host must have (package names follow the Ubuntu/Debian scheme):
+Currently, when using the xPack build, the target host must have (package names follow the Ubuntu/Debian scheme):
 * `libc6-dev` - On UNIX, the system include header files (`/usr/include`) are considered part of the system, not the compiler.
 As such, these come from the `glibc` project and not the `gcc` project.
 This includes the `crt1.o` process startup and shutdown routines.
 This part currently has no alternatives.
 * `libstdc++-dev` - `LLVM/clang` comes now with its own `libc++` alternative C++ standard library, that is the default one on all systems besides Linux.
 In 2024 the Linux version works quite well and can fully replace the `gcc`-provided one - but you will be venturing even further in uncharted territory and if you have a large number of 3rd party dependencies, it is very likely that at least one will be incompatible.
 Use `-stdlib=c++` to enable it and avoid this dependency.
 * `libgcc-11-dev` - Since very recently, `LLVM/clang` includes its own C runtime - this is mostly functions such as `malloc` and `free` - that works best when used with the `libc++` library.
 Once again, some projects might break.
 Use `-rtlib=compiler-rt` to enable it and avoid this dependency.
 * `binutils` - The original GNU linker `ld`. `LLVM/clang` has `lld`.
 Not having it installed triggers a bug in `meson`: https://github.com/mmomtchev/hadron/issues/41
 * `openssl` (actually `ca-certificates`) - OpenSSL itself is compiled statically in every binary, but currently there is no alternative distribution of root SSL certificates and many binaries will expect to find `/etc/ssl`.

+As an alternative to requiring all those dependencies - except the certificate - the existing `gcc` xPack can be included.

 For `autotools`-based projects, GNU Make will also have to be included - which this project selectively applies in its `conan` profiles.
 Or it can be expected to be already present on the target system.